A month of reflection

-With a little gentle reflection, you will hopefully begin to see what’s working and what isn’t and from this, you may wish to set some goals and intentions.
-Remember goals don’t need to be life-changing, a goal may simply be, ‘spending more time with friends’ or ‘going for a walk every day.’
+With a little gentle reflection, you will hopefully begin to see what’s working and what isn’t.
+From this insight, you may wish to set some goals and intentions.
+Remember goals don’t need to be life-changing, a goal may be as simple as, ‘spending more time with friends’ or ‘going for a walk every day.’

 Goals act as gentle markers to help us stay on track and create nurturing habits.
-You can set a goal at any time, it doesn’t need to be a new year or even a new week, just try to go with what feels right for you and enjoy the journey.
+You can set a goal at any time, it doesn’t need to be a new year or even a new week.
+Try to go with what feels right for you and enjoy the journey.

 Setting my intention for the new year with a word